ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 ## Initial change

-In fact, initial change can be thought of as a subordinating preverb that tiggers a non-concatenative vowel ablaut process known as "initial change", which transforms the first vowel of the verbal complex (including other preverbs).
+In fact, initial change can be thought of as a subordinating preverb that tiggers a non-concatenative vowel ablaut process.
+This transforms the first vowel of the verbal complex (including other preverbs) in a predictable way, as outlined below.
 All verbs that are specificed for the initial change preverb take conjunct order morphology.
 This produces the so-called "changed conjunct" (AKA C-Form), which is used when some A' process such as topicalization, *wh*-movement, or relativization has occurred.
 We are currently modelling this by an affix, which triggers either the insertion of the appropriate idisyncratic allomorph or the regular initial change vowel ablaut process.

 - *initial-change:* In the presence of the initial change morpheme, alternate the first vowel of the verbal complex according to the tables below.